 The Assembly requires an audit of our Office.
 The auditor has the same audit responsibilities as our Office.
 We use the auditor's reports on our Office as key indicators of our success.
-Our performance target is that our auditor reports positively on the reliability of our financial statements, our compliance with The Provincial Auditor Act, on the adequacy of our financial management systems and practices, and on the reliability of one of our key non-financial indicators per year.
+Our performance target is that the auditor reports positively on the reliability of our financial statements, our compliance with The Provincial Auditor Act, the adequacy of our financial management systems and practices, and the reliability of one of our key non-financial indicators per year.
+In 2008, six of our non-financial indicators were audited.

-In this report, we provide the Assembly with our auditor's reports.
-On pages 41, 68, and 69 our auditor reports that our financial statements are reliable, we complied with the Act, and we had adequate financial management systems and practices.
-Also, on page 62, our auditor reports that our performance information for Goal 1 and Goal 3, Objective 1 and 3 is reliable.
-On page 70, our auditor reports that besides the other reports they have issued, there are no significant matters to report to the Assembly.
+In this report, we provide the Assembly with the auditor's reports.
+On pages 41, 68, and 69, the auditor reports that our financial statements are reliable, we complied with the Act, and we had adequate financial management systems and practices.
+Also, on page 62, the auditor reports that our performance information for Goal 1 and Goal 3, Objective 1 and 3 is reliable.
+On page 70, the auditor reports that there are no significant matters to report to the Assembly.